 - Moreover, it is easy to make a screencast during class, in combination with a microphone.
 In this way, you cannot only record the result but the whole process transparently.

 - Projecting the screen via the projector of the lecture hall allows you to change the size of the contents so that they are visible to all participants independently of where they sit.

 In figure 1, the advantages described above can be seen applied in a practical example:

 - The teacher extends the prepared material together with the students in class.

 - He4 is facing the students the whole time.

 - Additionally, he can write on the board during short digressions.

-A tablet also offers a number of possibilites after class:
+A tablet offers a number of possibilities after class:

 - Saving, exporting and distributing materials (via TUbe or TeachCenter)